Violence isn't the answer, it is the question. The answer is Yes.

 We have five (5) creatures that work as a form of tutor effect to ensure we can find what we are looking for in the right situation and lineup.

-The rest of our creatures serve various utility needs and help further the gameplan but aren't necessary to keep it going.
+The rest of our creatures serve various utility needs and help further the game plan but aren't necessary to keep it going.

 Orcish Bowmastersfoil is here to punish people who like to draw too much and to get a little revenge on whoever stole the monarchy from us.

-Chromatic Lantern is very close to an auto include given it provides mana itself and also allows for our lands to be used for whatever colors we need, including our fetches in a pinch.
+Chromatic Lanternfoil is very close to an auto include given it provides mana itself and also allows for our lands to be used for whatever colors we need, including our fetches in a pinch.

 Our choices in equipment gives us utility as well as evasion so we are prepared for most situations.